 How many shots of the COVID-19 vaccine will I need to get?

-At Mountain Park, you will be receiving the Moderna vaccine.
-It is important that once you get the Moderna vaccine you come back to Mountain Park for your second shot approximately one month after the 1st dose.
+At Mountain Park, you will be receiving either the Moderna, Johnson & Johnson or Pfizer vaccine.
+It is important that once you get the Moderna or Pfizer vaccine you come back to Mountain Park for your second shot.
+The Pfizer vaccine should be given 21 days apart and the Moderna at least 28 days apart.
+The Johnson & Johnson vaccine is a one-dose vaccine.
+In addition, booster shots are available.
+Please see above for booster shot information.

 If I have already had COVID-19 and recovered, should I still get the vaccine?